-Courses (2024)
+Courses (2025)

 Between Pacific Tides: Invertebrate Zoology in Monterey Bay (OCEANS 161/261)

 Invertebrates range in size from microscopic mites to giant squid and are integral to ecosystems and their functioning.
 More than 97% of all described animal species lack a spine, and this course is an introductory survey of invertebrate diversity with an emphasis on intertidal habitats of Monterey Bay.
 Students will explore the form, function, evolution, and natural history of the major invertebrate groups through reading, observation, and scientific illustration.
 This course takes place at Hopkins Marine Station, and consists of a one hour morning lecture and a three hour afternoon lab; both are mandatory.
 Students must attend the first meeting in person to guarantee their space in the course.
 Two field trips will be taken to local intertidal habitats.
-Formerly BIOHOPK161/261.

 Term: Winter